Extension theory approach in the stability of the standing waves for the NLS equation with point interactions on a star graph: Introduction

+In Section \ref{line}, we propose a new approach to prove some known results on the orbital stability of standing waves for NLS equation \eqref{NLS0} with $\delta$- and $\delta'$-interaction on the line.
+It should be noted that the most of previous results (for NLS on $\mathcal{G}$ and on the line) are based on either variational methods or the abstract stability theory by Grillakis, Shatah and Strauss \cite{GrilSha87, GrilSha90} which requires spectral analysis of certain self-adjoint Schr\"odinger operators.
+In particular, investigation of the spectrum of these operators is based on the analytic perturbations theory and the variational methods.

+Our approach relies on the theory of extensions of symmetric operators, the spectral theory of self-adjoint Schr\"odinger operators and the analytic perturbations theory.
+In particular, the extension theory gives the advantage to estimate the number of negative eigenvalues (Morse index) of the linear Schr\"odinger operator associated with the NLS equation.
+We emphasize that we do not need to study any variational problem associated with the equation, and our method does not use any minimization properties of the standing waves studied.
+We would like to mention the papers \cite{KaiPel17a, KaiPel17b} where the non-variational methods were used for the investigation of the Morse index in the case of the NLS equation on the star graph with classical and generalized Kirchhoff conditions at the vertex.
+In particular, the authors elaborated a kind of extension of the Sturm theory for the Schr\"odinger operators on the star graph.

 The paper is organized as follows.
-In the Preliminaries we give some brief description of the point interactions in the context of the theory of extensions and also review previous results on the orbital stability.
-In Section 3 we discuss NLS equation with $\delta$- and $\delta'$-interaction on the line, while in Section 4 we provide investigation on the star graph. \
+In the Preliminaries (Section 2), we give some brief description of all the point interactions on the star graph and explain the origin of $\delta$- and $\delta'$-interaction.
+We also review previous results on the orbital stability.
+In Section 3 we discuss NLS equation \eqref{NLS_graph_ger} with $\delta$- and $\delta'$-interaction on the star graph $\mathcal{G}$.
+In Section 4, we study NLS-log equation \eqref{NLS_log_graph_ger} with $\delta$- and $\delta'$-interaction on $\mathcal{G}$.
+In Section 5, we briefly discuss how the tools of the extension theory can be applied to the stability study of the NLS equations with point interactions on the line.